andy-viv/nextjs-styled-jsx-external-css-with-jest/README.md

           in div (at index.js:11)
           in Unknown (at index.test.js:6)

-      Consider adding an error boundary to your tree to customize error handling behavior.
+      Consider adding an error boundary to your tree to customize error handling behaviour.
       Visit https://fb.me/react-error-boundaries to learn more about error boundaries.

   ● renders correctly › encountered a declaration exception